Adopt-A-Park or Trail Program

 - Volunteers are NOT authorized to do any works in the park or on the trail, other than garbage collection, for their own safety and protection.
 All works will be completed by City staff.

-- Send stories and photos of your group's efforts for the web page.
+- Send stories and photos of your group's efforts (which will be used to promote the program).

 Role of the City of Barrie